jmbe/epub-gradle-plugin/README.md

 ### Directory structure

-It is assumed that books are held in sub-directories of the root project.
+It is assumed that books are held in subdirectories of the root project.

     ├── book1
     │   ├── EPUB